 How to File or Respond to an Arbitration:

 - All Arbitration requests will first be mediated.
-Requests must be typewritten and submitted with Form A-1 with a $50 filing fee..
+Requests must be entered and submitted by clicking here with a $50 filing fee.
 If mediation is not reached the board will proceed with Arbitration.
 Arbitration is an additional $300 filing fee.
-Twelve (12) copies of your orginal arbitration are to be submitted for members of the Grievance Committee.
+Seven (7) copies of your original arbitration are to be submitted for members of the Grievance Committee.